modxorg/Docs/en/extras/simplesearch/simplesearch.solr.md

 Due to a bug in MODX 2.1.0-rc4 and earlier, you will need to patch the file here:

-core/model/modx/processors/resource/unpublish.php
+`core/model/modx/processors/resource/unpublish.php`

 Find the string "OnDocUnpublished" in the invokeEvent call.
-Replace it with: "OnDocUnPublished" (note the capital P).
+Replace it with: `OnDocUnPublished` (note the capital P).
 This will allow Solr to reindex the Resource if it gets unpublished via the tree.

 This issue has been fixed in MODX Revolution 2.1.0-pl and later.